Are the well known designs you sell originals?

 Delivery is a real cost which we incur and it is not included in the price of the products.
 Often two people are required to deliver for health and safety reasons, and of course running a van (especially around London) is very expensive.
-Your delivery will be carried out by Aram Store’s own delivery service or by a reputable and established carriage company to the standards expected by Aram Store.
+Your delivery will be carried out by Aram’s chosen delivery partners or by a reputable and established carriage company to the standards expected by Aram.
 Some deliveries may involve just a very simple drop-off to your door but where required; our service includes unwrapping, assembly and positioning in a room of your choosing.
 All waste packaging will be removed and recycled.
 Unfortunately, there are limits to the service and therefore we cannot carry out electrical fitting, wall hanging of items or moving/removing of existing furniture without prior agreement.
-As far as possible we also try to give a two hour delivery window so that you do not have to take the whole day off to receive a delivery from Aram Store.
+As far as possible we also try to give a two hour delivery window so that you do not have to take the whole day off to receive a delivery from Aram.

 Can you ship products overseas?